mickfuzz/phd4/admin_heafellow/annualreview2022.md

 #### Nvivo coding

 when coding I started with some preset codes from the literature for examples Barron's codes on parent roles when helping digital projects.
 However, as coding progressed, I modified and extended these codes to better match the data I was working with.

-### Explore how to present Missions part of 3M framwork as chapter.
+### Explore how to present Missions part of 3M framework as chapter.

+This involves developing a stream of activity which is treated in whole.
+While some writing about foundational aims and background context is included as a summary of the structure of the introduction and literature review of the intended thesis.

+#### Revision of Research questions

+Part of this early writing up process is to revise research questions.
+To so this I've used a Kanban software allowing rapid revision and repositioning of questions and concepts.
+[What is a KanBan approach. ]